anquanscan/sec-tools/README.md

 [Authorized](https://github.com/zdnk/Authorized): 🔐 Simple way to authorize user actions on resources for Vapor 3
 [SECMON](https://github.com/Guezone/SECMON): SECMON is a web-based tool for the automation of infosec watching and vulnerability management with a web interface.
 [awesome-rtc-hacking](https://github.com/EnableSecurity/awesome-rtc-hacking): a list of awesome resources related to security and hacking of VoIP, WebRTC and VoLTE
 [rapidscan](https://github.com/skavngr/rapidscan): :new: The Multi-Tool Web Vulnerability Scanner.
+[MarkdownBlogPosts](https://github.com/sunnyMiglani/MarkdownBlogPosts): Essentially just notes I take, via a markdown app called Dillinger